 The Jaguar A used ruggedized landing gear for rough-field operation, with single-wheel nose gear and twin-wheel main gear, all fitted with low-pressure tires.
 The nose gear retracted backward and the main gear retracted forward, rotating 90 degrees to tuck flat in the fuselage, a procedure that must have been interesting to watch.
 The Jaguar also featured a runway arresting hook between the engine exhausts, and a brake chute in the tailcone.
 The brake chute could be replaced by a chaff-flare countermeasures dispenser.

 The pilot sat in an air-conditioned and pressurized cockpit on a Martin Baker Mark 4 ejection seat, under a clamshell-style canopy that hinged open to the rear.
 The windscreen was made of armor glass.
 The Mark 4 ejection seat could only be used at ground level at speeds in excess of 165 KPH (90 knots) and was referred to as a "zero-ninety" seat.
-Some sources claim, though it's disputed, that a number of French Jaguars were later refitted with Martin-Baker FB9 seats, which were true "zero-zero" ejection seats that could be fired on the ground when the aircraft was standing still.
-All other national users selected the FB9 seat from the outset.
+All other users, incidentally, selected the Martin-Baker FB9 seat, which was a true "zero-zero" ejection seat that could be fired on the ground when the aircraft was standing still.
 There was a noticeable intake for the aircraft cooling system just behind the cockpit.

 The Jaguar A's built-in armament consisted of twin 30-millimeter French DEFA 553 cannon with 150 rounds per gun, firing out from the "corners" of the fuselage behind the cockpit.
 The cannon had a rate of fire on 1,300 rounds per minute each, and could be fired together or separately.
 There were two stores pylons on each wing and one under the centerline, for a total of five.
 The centerline and inboard pylons were rated at 1,130 kilograms (2,500 pounds) each, while the outboard pylons were rated at 565 kilograms (1,250 pounds) each.
 Total stores load was 4,540 kilograms (10,000 pounds).
 The centerline and inner wing stores pylons were "wet" and could be used to carry up to a total of three external RP36 tanks, with a capacity of 1,187 liters (313 US gallons) each.
 A retractable inflight refueling probe was fitted on the right side of the nose.